Canhui/canhui.github.io/_pages/about.md

 <span style="color:red"> \[27 Sep 2023\] </span> Sponsored by the 3-year program of [Research Talent Hub](https://www.itf.gov.hk/en/funding-programmes/nurturing-talent/research-talent-hub/), Hong Kong Innovation and Technology Fund (RTH-ITF) -\- for the work on applied cryptosystems with ASTRI in Hong Kong.

-<span style="color:red"> \[15 Jun 2023\] </span> Congratulations to a success of my Ph.D. dissertation defense -\- for the contribution of quantitative analytics and long-term verifications by [Prof. Xiaowen Chu](https://scholar.google.com/citations?user=v4rX24EAAAAJ) and me on performance modeling and analysis of Bitcoin and Hyperledger Fabric blockchain distributed systems [(Ph.D.
-Dissertation/博士学位论文)](https://scholars.hkbu.edu.hk/ws/portalfiles/portal/80879547/G23THFL-042570T.pdf).
+<span style="color:red"> \[15 Jun 2023\] </span> Congratulations to a success of my Ph.D. dissertation defense -\- for the contribution of quantitative analytics and long-term verifications by [Prof. Xiaowen Chu](https://scholar.google.com/citations?user=v4rX24EAAAAJ) and me on performance modeling and analysis of Bitcoin and Hyperledger Fabric blockchain distributed systems [Ph.D.
+Dissertation](https://scholars.hkbu.edu.hk/ws/portalfiles/portal/80879547/G23THFL-042570T.pdf).